A Brief History of the Episcopal Church in Rhode Island

 The Revolution dealt a heavy blow to the Church of England and its four Rhode Island parishes.
 Much of the conflict was played out between clergy and parishioners.
 In Wickford, for instance, the majority of the congregation felt prayers for the king and royal family should be omitted from Sunday services.
 Samuel Fayerweather, the rector, remained true to his ordination oath of allegiance and Prayer Book rubrics.
 He refused to honor the request, and the church was closed.
 As the war progressed, the building became a barracks for Continental soldiers who were watching the British in occupied Newport.

-The Rev. John Graves, rector of King's Church in Providence for twenty years, also refused to omit the offending prayers and his church was closed as well.
-Feeling against him remained so strong that he was unable to resume his parish duties after the Revolution.
+The Rev. John Graves, rector of King’s Church in Providence for twenty years, also refused to omit the offending prayers and his church was closed as well.
+Feelings against him remained so strong that he was unable to resume his parish duties after the Revolution.

 In 1778, St. Michael’s, Bristol, was burned.
 British gunboats entered Bristol harbor and bombarded the building thinking it was the Congregational Church, which held a store of gunpowder.
 Thus they destroyed the only church in town that still included Loyalists.